BritneyParkerson/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Why would you use class component over function components (removing hooks from the question)?
+- [X] Why would you use class component over function components (removing hooks from the question)?
+        - Answer: class components are extended from React and create a render function to return a React element.
+You only have to declare the state in one place and then it can be referenced throughout the app you’re creating.
+Class components implement the state but they also implement logic.
+They also allow the use of React life cycles.

-- [ ] Name three lifecycle methods and their purposes.
+- [X] Name three lifecycle methods and their purposes.
+        Answer:
+	        - componentDidMount = Mounting: Component birth; used to fetch or call data and be sure that the component and it’s children are rendered properly.
+	        - componentDidUpdate = Update: Component growth; updates the data when re-rendering elements from the DOM.
+	        - componentWillUnmount = Unmount: Component death; cleans up prior to unmounting the component.

-- [ ] What is the purpose of a custom hook?
+- [X] What is the purpose of a custom hook?
+        - Answer: It allows for the reuse of stateful logic.

-- [ ] Why is it important to test our apps?
+- [X] Why is it important to test our apps?
+        - Answer: Testing the app is the same as running a QA test to be sure that it is up to standard.
+It allows you to be sure that the app is behaving as intended.
+It is basically a debugging process.

 ## Project Set Up